docker/docs/_includes/ee-linux-install-reuse.md

 {% elsif section == "package-installation" %}

-To manually install Docker EE, download the `.{{ package-format | downcase }}` file for your release.
-You need to download a new file each time you want to upgrade Docker EE.
+To manually install Docker Enterprise, download the `.{{ package-format | downcase }}` file for your release.
+You need to download a new file each time you want to upgrade Docker Enterprise.

 {% elsif section == "install-using-yum-package" %}